 Include Files from an Imported Project

-include parameter in model files specifies the dashboards, documentation, and view files that will be available to that model.
+include parameter in a model file specifies the dashboards, documentation, and view files that will be available to that model.
 Once you specify an imported project in the manifest file, you can use the

 include to reference a file in another project, preface the filename with the other project name.